Cox Creek Mill

 Year round by appointment

 4705 Annie Smith Road, Nashville

-“I would sign with relief as I drove into the county,” Brad says.
+“I would sign with relief as I drove into the county,” Bradley says.

 Now he lives in Brown County full time and makes his artwork out of his home studio at Cox Creek Mill.